neondatabase/website/content/docs/introduction/extra-usage.md

 ### Example 1: Steady extra storage usage

-This example illustrates how a steady amount of extra storage usage is billed.
+This example illustrates how a steady amount of extra storage is billed.

 **Plan**: Scale
 **Period:** June 1st – June 30th